Arkadyax/arkadyax.cf/index.md

-# Arkadyax Software
+# Hang On!
-New website coming soon
+New Website Coming Soon!